langchain4j/langchain4j/docs/docs/tutorials/7-rag.md

 `Metadata` entries can also be added, modified, or removed at this stage.

-Currently, the only implementation provided out-of-the-box is `HtmlTextExtractor` in the `langchain4j` module, which can extract desired text content and metadata entries from the raw HTML.
+Currently, the only implementation provided out-of-the-box is `HtmlToTextDocumentTransformer` in the `langchain4j-document-transformer-jsoup` module, which can extract desired text content and metadata entries from the raw HTML.

 Since there is no one-size-fits-all solution, we recommend implementing your own `DocumentTransformer`,